Cloud Misconfiguration Causes Breaches—How to Avoid it

 Andrew Stevens [32:12] Okay.
 Sounds good.
 Let's keep going then, sorry about that.

 Aaron Ansari [32:16] No worries, and I'll say that I'm certainly willing to sit down with you and go through this, you know, one on one.
 And so, if there's a level of interest that's popping up here, at least the level of interest enough to have a conversation, obviously it's my job to help cultivate that level of interest.
 So as we're demonstrating this, if you want to see more, if you're on the website looking for knowledge base right now, and are like, oh I need to see how this works, or how this configuration is done, please, please reach out to us, we will certainly walking through it.
 So, as I was saying like configurability, right, visibility, some sort of other ability is how and why we built this, and the name of the game.
 Meant to be consumable, it's meant to be digestible, it's meant to be something that you can process through.
 And it's meant to be via the methodology that you need to do it, so I'll actually demonstrate some of the communication or configuration settings that we've got here and hopefully you'll see it, I'll pause on the screen for a long time so that it does catch up.
 But let's say you're doing, you know, development in a snow or Service Now Environment or perhaps more akin to the DevOps teams that are here, JIRA right.
 So you're doing development in your environment, you've got bill coordinators that sit all over the country, you know, somebody in Tennessee somebody in New York, somebody in California.
 Build coordinators that are in Seattle and Texas that are doing this, and you've got developers that are augmenting and kind of helping deliver this project or this product that you're working on.
 The way that we work, and the way that we operate, is we'll integrate with your team.
 So let's say developer builds something and promote it to the environment in that arm, we're connected right, we see the account that the developer has done the work in, the build that was completed, promoted to a specific environment, we scan that environment in real time, and we push back a bunch of finding.
 We'll push those findings back to the development team by the integration to JIRA so that the build coordinator can track those bugs, right, track as bugs.
 And as the features are closed and complete, those bugs, or those fixes are remediated.
 And so we don't have to see them again, so we'll conduct a scan and verify that those bugs have been fixed.
 And now that's all integrated into the way that your build process takes place.
 So you as a security architect, or you as a cloud architect administrator, never necessarily even saw this has happened, other than to get a report the next day or later that evening or however you have it configured, that simply say, Hey, this scan was done in this environment.
 We found all the findings.
 We permitted it by the build coordination process the build coordinator did their job, the developer did their job.
 All this is fixed.
 You didn't do any, you didn't get involved, there's no ticketing that was done by your, you know, process or your sort of workflow, and this is happening 24/7 365 right.
 So not tied to a person.
 It's tied to your process.
 And we can integrate this into your pipeline in your environment such that all of this is automated, right, new accounts get created, automatically scanned by us.
 New instance gets promoted, they're automatically scanned, added to the process, scanned from a baseline and compliance standard sort of thing.
-Is able to go through and give you those remediation components, and findings, via whatever process that you kind of have set up within your practise.
+Is able to go through and give you those remediation components, and findings, via whatever process that you kind of have set up within your practice.

 Aaron Ansari [35:48] So I'm going to stop sharing hopefully you're able to see that communications and components slide, obviously there's a lot more that we can go on here, but hopefully you were able to see that.
 Again I will completely reiterate to you, it's my job to help you understand this so please reach out to us and we will gladly show you this one on one and actually tie it back to your environment as part of proof of concept to show your own data.
 Kind of, wrapping this up and giving you a little bit of summary of how and what the Conformity component of Cloud One is and was built right.
-520 cheques against the top 60+ of AWS services.
-80+ cheques against the top 10+ Azure services.
-Whose numbers are only going up as we practise what we preach and we certainly are agile, we certainly run our tool against our own environment, and we certainly imagine new services and new features come out and are demanded from our customers, we promote and build those, and offer those up to our environment.
-So 600 some odd cheques.
-Remediation guides for each of those cheques.
+520 checks against the top 60+ of AWS services.
+80+ checks against the top 10+ Azure services.
+Whose numbers are only going up as we practice what we preach and we certainly are agile, we certainly run our tool against our own environment, and we certainly imagine new services and new features come out and are demanded from our customers, we promote and build those, and offer those up to our environment.
+So 600 some odd checks.
+Remediation guides for each of those checks.
 Cost evaluation, very hot, so when you talk about the investment that you're putting from a monetary standpoint into this, you compare it to you know, I've gotten the comment like well you know I could hire your developers in India to do this, my feedback is sure you could.
 One, you have no idea how to manage developers in India, that's fine, that's neither here nor there.
 Two, the developer in India don't work 24/7 and even if they do have coverage that is 24/7, it is not 365, it's not nearly as automated, not built into the process and you'll have all sorts of communication issues with it.
-So having that ability to get high value out of something is very much one of the practises, or the core competencies of how we built this.
+So having that ability to get high value out of something is very much one of the practices, or the core competencies of how we built this.

 Aaron Ansari [37:36] Real time monitoring right we're able to go and see things that are happening with your environments within fractions of a second right.
 As soon as that happens, we're able to give you feedback and tell you what happened, how that matched back to what needs to be done and what you need to do that.
 Total integrations with your existing build processes, complete level of enhancement that's coming to additional integrations that are out there right.
-So as our customers get more, well as we get more customers and as our customers get more advanced and new technologies come out there from start-up in San Francisco, to start-up in Israel, that has this new practise that you're following, we're able to respond, give you, at least a base level of integration here by assist log out or just some level of functionality that you're able to see that.
+So as our customers get more, well as we get more customers and as our customers get more advanced and new technologies come out there from start-up in San Francisco, to start-up in Israel, that has this new practice that you're following, we're able to respond, give you, at least a base level of integration here by assist log out or just some level of functionality that you're able to see that.
 Right.
 And so to wrap it all up right, it is automated.
 Your ability to go through and see and map back to your architecture.
 It is able to be part of your existing processes, right, so not coming and just saying, you know, I'm not adding that security tax or adding the security, you know, speed bump or hurdle to the project in the way that you might normally have been considered to be looked at in previous rates, right.
 I'm just part of your development process, I am part of your bugs, part of the build, part of your features.
 So I'm building that kind of into your culture, not necessarily making this an attack.
-And you're actually able to put in the security practises and cheques that they're needed to safely and securely kind of promote and build this.
+And you're actually able to put in the security practices and checks that they're needed to safely and securely kind of promote and build this.
 And so as I said, we've got, you know showcase this to you in a limited, tight, tight time window here, but we certainly want you to see this we certainly want you to experience it.
 We certainly want to be part of it and help grow and develop make this as feature rich and as functional for you and your peers in this audience as well as in your field.
 So we do have a demonstration that's available to you.
 And, or hopefully, I've said it three times now, hopefully you've got another tab up right that's looking at the knowledge base right now, and looking at the rules that we've got in there.
 Maybe you're sitting there, racking your head against the wall about something with guardrail or something with RDS, and we got the solution, literally right there for you to consume and able to be answered for what you've been working on, what you're going through.
 Obviously that trial is something that I spoke to, but definitely something that we want to engage with you on.
 So that's my time I appreciate very much appreciate your time and want to be very respectful of it.
 You know we have questions that have been popping up and I'll pass it over back to Andrew and Jamie.
 Andrew, Jamie.
 Thank you very much.
 You've been very, very wonderful, and thank you for setting this up.
 Thank you, as an audience for attending very humbled, very happy to be here.

 Andrew Stevens [40:26] Yeah, thanks again Aaron.
 Yeah, let's go through some of the questions we figured we'd do a number of them live we've been trying to get to them as, as we go along here as well.
 But one of the questions that came up is what kind of reporting is, is available for the Conformity piece, the Cloud One Conformity.

 Aaron Ansari [40:49] Sure.
 Good question.
 So, in addition to just having a PDF generated report, that filter view that I showcase to you, can be sent to other administrators within the dashboard.
 If you've got other people with whom you'd like to share the data and the findings that you have, you're able to do that from the dashboard.
-You can set up an email that can actually send the findings or links to the findings to someone in your organisation.
+You can set up an email that can actually send the findings or links to the findings to someone in your organization.
 Or you can do the integration to, you know, some of the ticketing and process features.
 So we've got export ability by a PDF, we've got emails, and we've got kind of a workflow within the toolset, in and of itself, just to share reports and data.

 Andrew Stevens [41:30] Also, a question whether this can be used on more than AWS.
 I think you gave a number of AWS examples there you also talked about Azure a little bit.
 Just speak it to that a little bit more maybe.